Blueleafmonkey/cmc-wiki/docs/Guides/CustomNetworkData/introduction.md

 ## Overview

-This document will cover how to use and send custom network data between the server and client through the Character Movement Component, beyond just custom flags.
-This could include sending additional compressed flags, additional input vectors, etc.
+This document will cover how to use and send **custom network data** between the **server** and **client** through the [**CharacterMovementComponent**](https://docs.unrealengine.com/5.2/en-US/API/Runtime/Engine/GameFramework/UCharacterMovementComponent).
+This could include sending additional compressed flags, additional input vectors, and more custom data.

 ::: warning
 You must be using Packed Movement RPCs for this to work!
 (This is determined by console variable NetUsePackedMovementRPCs)